 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 Febreze makes me sneeze.
 I’m also so allergic to Glade plug-ins.
-So, earlier this summer I boarded the essential oils train.
+So, I boarded the essential oils train.
 My goal was to get my house to smell less like my pup and more like a spa.

 Naturally, I had to get a diffuser.